 Joint – stock company pol. “spółka akcyjna” or “S.A.” (later in this article: „JSC” or „Polish JSC”) is a popular form of doing business in Poland on a larger scale.
 We distinguish public JSC (in which at least one share was entered to public trading) and private JSC (none of the share was entered to public trading).
 Below we explain how to set up a joint – stock company in Poland.

-How to set up a joint – stock company?
+How to register a joint – stock company in Poland?

-There are mainly two ways of setting up this type of company:
+There are mainly two ways of setting up this type of company in Poland:

 - traditionally – by concluding a company statute (articles of association) in front of the notary public in Poland;